Ilmenite

-Ilmenite is a titanium-iron(II) oxide mineral with the idealized formula Fe^{II}TiO3.
+Ilmenite is a titanium-iron(II) oxide mineral with the idealized formula FeTiO3.
 It is a weakly magnetic black or steel-gray solid.
 Ilmenite is the most important ore of titanium and the main source of titanium dioxide, which is used as white pigment in paints, printing inks, fabrics, plastics, paper, sunscreen, food and cosmetics.

 Structure and properties

 Ilmenite is a heavy (specific gravity 4.7), moderately hard (Mohs hardness 5.6 to 6), opaque black mineral with a submetallic luster.
 It is almost always massive, with thick tabular crystals being quite rare.
 It shows no discernible cleavage, breaking instead with a conchoidal to uneven fracture.

 Ilmenite crystallizes in the trigonal system with space group R3̅.
 The ilmenite crystal structure consists of an ordered derivative of the corundum structure; in corundum all cations are identical but in ilmenite Fe^{2+} and Ti^{4+} ions occupy alternating layers perpendicular to the trigonal c axis.

 Pure ilmenite is paramagnetic (showing only very weak attraction to a magnet), but ilmenite forms solid solutions with hematite that are weakly ferromagnetic and so are noticeably attracted to a magnet.
 Natural deposits of ilmenite usually contain intergrown or exsolved magnetite that also contribute to its ferromagnetism.

 Ilmenite is distinguished from hematite by its less intensely black color and duller appearance and its black streak, and from magnetite by its weaker magnetism.